signalogic/SigSRF_SDK/README.md

 <a name="Demos"></a>
 ## Demos

 Available demos are listed below.
-The mediaTest demo is limited as follows:
+The iaTest and paTest demos do not have a functionality limit.  mediaTest demo functionality is limited as follows:

    1) Data limit.
 Processing is limited to 3000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap) and network sockets.

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

-The iaTest and paTest demos are not limited.
+If you need an evaluation demo with a larger limit for a trial period, [contact us](#DocumentationSupport).

 <a name="mediaTestDemo"></a>
 ### mediaTest Demo